What Do you need !?

 Paul Hair Prize

-The Paul Hair Prize is presented in odd-numbered years to recognize the best critical edition or translation into English of primary source materials on Africa published during the preceding two years.
-The next prize will be awarded in 2025.
-The award is administered by the Association for the Preservation and Publication of African Historical Sources (APPAHS).
+The Paul Hair Prize, which honors Professor Paul E.H.
+Hair (1926-2001) of the University of Liverpool, was authorized by the ASA Board in 1990 and initiated in 1993.
+It is awarded in odd years to recognize the best critical edition or translation into English of primary source materials on Africa published during the preceding two years (copyright date).
+The prize was originally awarded by the Association for the Preservation and Publication of African Historical Sources (APPAHS).
+In 2005, David Henige provided a modest donation to ASA to award $300 with the prize.
+In 2015, the award transitioned to ASA and the editors of History in Africa (APPAHS leadership overlapped with History in Africa editorships 2015-2019).
 It is announced at the African Studies Association Annual Meeting.
+In the event that there are co-winners, the prize will be equally divided amongst the co-winners.

 Eligibility